 • What kind of accommodations am I looking for?

 For instance: a) an intimate country inn b) a city hotel c) a family resort d) a luxury resort without children e) a designated wellness resort or wellness retreat.
-You’ll find the Wellness Tourism Association definition for these wellness travel terms here
+You’ll find the Wellness Tourism Association’s glossary of definitions for wellness resort, wellness retreat and other wellness travel terms here

 • What kind of food do I want?